heyitsmearun/Blockchain-/README.md

-/Its a blockchain connectivity project/
+/It is a blockchain connectivity project/